rohanhalaj18/hackaura/README.md

 This project is developed for the **Hackaura Hackathon**.
 All rights reserved.

 ---
-*Developed with ❤️ by Team Arogya.*
+*Developed with ❤️ by Team Phantom crew.*